-Gabbert Butte Nature Park Master Plan Draft for public review April 15 - May 6 Trails The closest regional trail to Gabbert Butte is the Springwater Trail, approximately one mile north of the butte.
+The closest regional trail to Gabbert Butte is the Springwater Trail, approximately one mile north of the butte.
 The Springwater Trail corridor provides connections to trails throughout Gresham and contributes to an interconnected system of parks and recreation facilities.

-Located north of the Gabbert Butte, the Gresham Butte Saddle Trail runs east-west connecting Southwest 19th Drive to Southeast Meadow Court.
+Located north of Gabbert Butte, the Gresham Butte Saddle Trail runs east-west connecting Southwest 19th Drive to Southeast Meadow Court.
 A trail from Southwest Blaine Avenue on Gresham Butte connects to the Saddle Trail from the north.
 The City of Gresham Trail Master Plan shows a number of conceptual trails through Gabbert Butte.
 Trails on Gabbert Butte have the potential to contribute to connectivity between the Springwater Trail and proposed regional trails to the south.
 A conceptual future regional trail alignment (Butler Buttes Trail) is envisioned connecting to the Saddle Trail via Gabbert Butte.

-4. Existing conditions Geology
+4. Existing conditions

+Geology

-Boring Lava Domes Gabbert Butte is part of the Boring Lava Field, which contains more than 80 small volcanic vents and lava flows throughout the greater Portland/Vancouver metro area.
+Boring Lava Domes

+Gabbert Butte is part of the Boring Lava Field, which contains more than 80 small volcanic vents and lava flows throughout the greater Portland/Vancouver metropolitan area.
 These vents are randomly dispersed, typically in clusters of three to six.
 The East Buttes are remnants of volcanic eruptions caused by the Juan de Fuca Plate sliding under the North American Plate.
 Most of these small volcanoes erupted just once.
 The viscous magma didn't flow far from its source and created the buttes.